Beyond the Classroom

 By taking an intensive leadership course and participating in experiential learning opportunities, students in the program develop a stronger sense of self-awareness and purpose, practice creating change with their peers, and learn how to collaborate with others to achieve results.
 Students may enroll in courses in business, economics, journalism, politics, public policy, or other subjects related to their major while maintaining a full-time course load.

 Mentoring, professional networking, and special cocurricular events enrich their academic experience.
 Through these activities, as well as their course work, students discover the meaning of global leadership in the 21st century.

 Through the generosity of the Catherine B. Reynolds Foundation, NYU Washington, DC is able to provide a minimum of two students each semester with a $2,000 stipend.
 This merit-based award considers student achievement as well as financial hardship.
-Once selected, in addition to funding, students will have special mentor opportunities and may be presented with unique experiences and attend special high-profile events in Washington, DC.
+Students will be evaluated based on short answer responses, academic standing, and their internship and volunteer experiences.
+Finalists will be invited to be interviewed by a designee of Catherine B. Reynolds Foundation.